UnluckyForSome/LaunchBox-to-PCSX2-Extractor/README.md

 2. Path to the PCSX2 `.exe`. (`X:/Your/Path/To/PCSX2/pcsx2.exe`)
 3. Emulator arguments in **triple-quotes**.
 If you have multiple emulator arguments to pass, you need to surround these in *ANOTHER* pair of quotes.
 For example, for a single argument: `"""--no-gui"""` and for a double argument: `""""--no-gui""" """--fullscreen""""`

+Lastly, remove anything in LaunchBox's "AutoHotkey Script", as this can cause files to be left behind when exiting PCSX2.

 # An Example Setup:
 **Emulator Application Path:** `..\..\..\Program Files (x86)\PCSX2\PCSX2Prepper.exe`